datalab-org/datalab/pydatalab/docs/INSTALL.md

 ##### Python setup

 The next step is to set up a Python environment that contains all of the required dependencies with the correct versions.
-The currently supported versions are 3.10 and 3.11; you can find the full list of supported versions in the `pyproject.toml` file.
+The currently supported versions can be found in the `pyproject.toml` file.
 We strongly recommend using a tool to manage Python versions on your machine, to avoid breakages based on your OS's Python versioning (e.g., [`uv`](https://github.com/astral-sh/uv)).

 ###### Installation with `uv` or `venv`